Logo

 The goals of the Advanced Networking Laboratory are to identify, model, simulate, and demonstrate next-generation networking technologies, and to add to the knowledge base for next generation networks; to train tomorrow's network engineering innovators; and to foster industrial collaboration and international partnerships.
 ANL innovations are disseminated via patent disclosures, journal publications, conference presentations, and presentations to funding sponsors and prospective users.

 For example, ANL, in collaboration with NEC America, has made advances in Passive Optical Networks.
 The National Science Foundation (NSF) has supported investigations into finding a new way to provide services to a growing set of traffic classes in next generation networks.
-ANL is also leading an international collaboration between Japan and the U.S. to identify and to develop advanced security technologies for the next generation of ubiquitous networks, under the Strategic International Cooperative Program between the Japan’s Science and Technology Agency and NSF.
+ANL has led an international collaboration between Japan and the U.S. to identify and to develop advanced security technologies for the next generation of ubiquitous networks, under the Strategic International Cooperative Program between the Japan’s Science and Technology Agency and NSF.
+ANL is also conducting two NSF projects: GATE (Greening At The Edges) to transform the access portion of communications infrastructure into an energy efficient version; REPWiNet (Renewable Energy Powered Wireless Networks) to efficiently power future wireless networks by renewable energy.

 The laboratory is equipped with a variety of computers, including SUN servers, SUN blades, and PCs.
 Associated with ANL is the Teaching, Training and Testing Networking Laboratory (T3Net) which has been established for instructional and training purposes; T3Net is equipped with a number of CISCO routers and SUN machines.